AERIAL FUTURES: THE THIRD DIMENSION

 Boston has long understood the importance of connectivity and mobility.
 As a world epicenter for tech research and design excellence, the city offers a template transformative of mobility patterns and lifestyles.
 AERIAL FUTURES: The Third Dimension will discuss provocative approaches for the safe deployment of UAM vehicles above urban areas and considerations to best prepare cities for the upcoming aerial revolution.

 Agatha Kessler has worked as an executive in the worlds of finance and technology, building international businesses in emerging products with VISA and Hewlett-Packard.
-Energized by the intersection of technology, business and design, in 2007 she joined Fentress Architects as CEO and is currently their Chairman.
+Energized by the intersection of technology, business and design, in 2007 she joined Fentress Architects as CEO.
 She holds an MBA and has lived in many cities around the world.
-Agatha currently serves on a number of boards, including Chairman of AERIAL FUTURES, Opera Colorado and the Design Futures Council.
-With a keen interest in the future of air travel, Agatha co-founded AERIAL FUTURES at the same time as she started her pursuit of a PhD in Aviation at Embry- Riddle Aeronautical University.
+Currently, as Chairman of Fentress Architects, Agatha serves on a number of boards, including Opera Colorado and the Design Futures Council.
+With a keen interest in the future of air travel, Agatha co-founded AERIAL FUTURES and currently serves as Chairman of its Board.
+She is currently pursuing a PhD in Aviation at Embry- Riddle Aeronautical University.

 Andrea Shestopalov is Product Manager, UTM and oversees product management for AiRXOS’ Unmanned Traffic Management solution, and First Responder applications.
 Prior to AiRXOS, Andrea was Sr. Director of Product for Exa Corporation, focused on Exa’s computational fluid dynamics solver, geometry pre-processor, realistic rendering visualization and optimization products.
 Previous to Exa, she worked as a contractor at NASA Ames Research Center on the Constellation Project, leading up database modeling for the Launch Abort System.
 Andrea’s research background includes aerodynamic optimization with surrogate modeling featuring genetic algorithms, Gaussian processes and Kriging surface approximations.
 She pioneered the Optimization process for automotive aerodynamics at Exa and holds a patent that lead to the creation of Exa’s latest tool for optimization post processing.
 Andrea holds an MS and PhD from Stanford University in Aeronautics and Astronautics and has a BS in both Mechanical and Aeronautical Engineering from UC Davis.